-We lost. #Robbed
+We lost the vote. #Robbed

-The Seattle City Council voted down the Occidental Avenue Street Vacation by a 5-4 vote.
+The Seattle City Council defeated the Occidental Avenue Street Vacation by a 5-4 vote.
 The corrupt opposition spent enough money on lawyers and messaging campaigns to defeat the legitimate Will of the People, convincing a five-vote majority of Seattle City Councilmembers to betray Sonics fans yet again.
 This is devastating to the hopes that Seattle will get an NBA/NHL team within the city limits.

 LISTEN to immediate reaction from the producers of Sonicsgate: